Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Intrinsic Feedback

-Given ErrPs can be treated as an approximation to a human's subjective ground truth, accurate detection of ErrPs is desirable as this determines the accuracy of the feedback.
-Poor detection of ErrPs means that inaccurate feedback will then be communicated to an agent, leading to either slowed or little learning.
-However, the issue of misclassification of feedback can be alleviated through the pairing of RL as it has been shown to learn even with noisy reinforcement signals \citep{kim_intrinsic_2017, xu_accelerating_2020, wang_maximizing_2020, akinola_accelerated_2020, iturrate_robot_2010}.
-Furthermore, ErrP classification has also been a long standing area of research and is always improving due to the wider need for high classification accuracies in almost all BCI applications \citep{ferrez_errpwrong_2005, ferrez_errp_2008, lopesdias_errp_2019, spuler_continuouserrp_2015, lawhern_eegnet_2018, lotte_bcisurvey_2018, kim_transfer_2013, kim_handlingtransfer_2016, abu_errpinvariance_2017, ehrlich_errpfeasibility_2019, iturrate_errptask_2013, kakkos_errpcomplex_2020}.
+Given ErrPs can be treated as feedback, accurate detection of ErrPs is desirable as this determines the accuracy of the feedback.
+Poor detection of ErrPs means that inaccurate feedback will then be communicated to an agent, potentially leading to either slowed or disrupted learning.
+Even though classification of ErrPs has been a long standing area of research \citep{ferrez_errpwrong_2005, ferrez_errp_2008, lopesdias_errp_2019, spuler_continuouserrp_2015, kim_transfer_2013, kim_handlingtransfer_2016, abu_errpinvariance_2017, lawhern_eegnet_2018, ehrlich_errpfeasibility_2019, iturrate_errptask_2013, kakkos_errpcomplex_2020}, performance can vary greatly depending on factors such as the subject, data quality (e.g., SNR or non-stationarity), and data quantity \citep{lotte_bcisurvey_2018}.
+Yet, prior works that have paired relatively poor classification models with interactive RL have shown that the algorithms are often still able to learn, indicating that RL has some inherent robustness to a certain level of noisy reinforcement signals \citep{kim_intrinsic_2017, xu_accelerating_2021, wang_maximizing_2020, akinola_accelerated_2020, iturrate_robot_2010}.